Gaza War (2008–2009): Casualties

-Human Rights organizations and the UN counted just above 1,400 Palestinian deaths, Israel acknowledged 1,166 deaths.

 According to PCHR, among the Palestinian deaths were 926 unarmed civilians, 255 police officers, and 236 fighters.
-B’Tselem counted 248 killed police officers.
+B'Tselem counted 248 killed police officers.
 Al Mezan Centre for Human Rights said in January 2009, that 1,268 people were killed, among them 288 children and 103 women, and 85% of those killed were not combatants.
 The IDF tallied 295 killed civilians, least 709 armed militants and 162 undetermined.

-The Hamas Interior Minister Fathi Hamad stated that between 200 and 300 Hamas fighters, another 150 security forces and 250 policemen were killed.
+The United States Department of State estimated "1,400 Palestinians killed, including more than 1,000 civilians."

+Hamas initially claimed only 48 of its fighters had been killed.
+This led to domestic criticism from Palestinians who lamented that ordinary civilians had suffered instead of armed fighters, leading Hamas to then later state that it too had suffered losses.
+Gazan Interior Minister Fathi Hamad stated that between 200 and 300 Hamas fighters had been killed.
+Both Richard Goldstone and Norman Finkelstein argued that Hamas "may have reason to inflate" the number of militants killed.

-During the war, 3 Israeli civilians were killed by rocket attacks.
-A total of 10 Israeli soldiers were killed in the war, of whom 6 were killed by enemy action and 4 were killed by friendly fire.
+During the war, three Israeli civilians were killed by rocket attacks.
+A total of 10 Israeli soldiers were killed in the war, of whom six were killed by enemy action and four were killed by friendly fire.

 Civilians versus combatants

 In any conflict, the ratio of combatant and civilian deaths is a highly sensitive topic.
+During the fighting in the Gaza War, one source for the number of Palestinian casualties was Ministry of Health in Gaza (GHM), which is run by Hamas.
+After the war, the GHM, PCHR, and Al-Mezan all provided a list of casualties for every single person killed, including their name, age, gender, address, occupation and the place and date of death.
+PCHR and Mezan found less than 17% of those killed were combatants.
+The Israeli organization B'Tselem also published detailed casualty lists on its website, including the names, age, gender of every single victim and the circumstances in which they were killed (where known), and found 25% of those killed were combatants.
+The Israeli government, who claimed 61% of those killed were combatants, did not publish a list of victims.

-During the fighting in the Gaza War, the main source for the number of Palestinian casualties was Hamas' Ministry of Health in Gaza.
-The ICRC used these figures, but at a later stage it made its own assessment.
+The ICRC used Gaza Health Ministry's figures, but at a later stage it made its own assessment.
 Because Israel allowed very few international workers and journalists in Gaza during much of the conflict, it has been difficult to verify the figures independently.

 In The Jerusalem Post, Israeli-Arab journalist Khaled Abu Toameh suggested that killed fighters in civilian clothes led to the over-counting of civilian casualties and under-counting Hamas military casualties, as Palestinian casualties arrived at hospitals without weapons or any other signs revealing they were fighters.

+Al-Mezan defined "combatant" as anyone belonging to either or both of the two categories: